 The 7 mile trail begins downtown at 4th and Elgin, Centennial Trail continues west to Love-Hatbox Sports Complex and loops northeast travelling through the north side of town to main street.
 There are multiple trailheads or entry points for the convenenience of trail users.
 The trail is for non-motorized traffic and popular among walkers, runners, and cyclists.

-Coody Creek Trail
+Coody Creek Trail and Dog Park

 The Love-Hatbox Sports Complex loop is a 5-k / 3.1 mile asphalt athletic trail that loops around the complex perimeter allowing you to experience a variety of microhabitats from forest and prairie to wetland and rock-outcrops.
 Several organized runs are held here each year.
 This section is relatively flat with no significant changes in elevation.
-Currently the trail loop requires crossing through the parking lots and/or streets within the sports complex.
-Project In progress to secure grant funding complete the trail for a full loop within the complex allowing users to remain off street.

 Centennial Trail South

 This trail section connects Downtown Muskogee at the Music Hall of Fame and Three Rivers Museum to the Love-Hatbox Sports Complex.
 This 2-mile section traverses over both prairie and hardwood forest.
 Both Love-Hatbox Loop and the South Loop are wonderful places to watch wildlife.
-This section crosses is relatively flat with n

 Stem Beach Trail